Study Show Links Between Oral Health and Mediterranean Diet

 In the realm of health and wellness, the spotlight often shines brightly on the Mediterranean diet, celebrated for its cardiovascular, weight management, and longevity benefits.
 However, a fascinating new study reveals that the perks of this diet extend even further, offering a protective shield for our oral health.
 For health enthusiasts and foodies alike, understanding the links between the Mediterranean diet, the oral microbiome, and overall oral health opens up new avenues for maintaining wellness.

-New Study Links Mediterranean Diet To Reduced Oral Disease
+Research Links Mediterranean Diet To Reduced Oral Disease

-A review article published in the Journal of Oral Microbiology found that adherence to the Mediterranean Diet “is linked to the prevention of several metabolic and chronic degenerative pathological processes, including oral diseases” and that the diet “may represent a potential player in the link between oral microbiome and oral diseases.”
+A review article published in the Journal of Oral Microbiology also found that adherence to the Mediterranean Diet “is linked to the prevention of several metabolic and chronic degenerative pathological processes, including oral diseases” and that the diet “may represent a potential player in the link between oral microbiome and oral diseases.”

 The recent study in question highlights a significant reduction in oral diseases among those who adhere to the Mediterranean diet.
 This dietary pattern, rich in fruits, vegetables, legumes, nuts, whole grains, and, notably, abundant in extra virgin olive oil, not only nourishes the body but also fortifies our mouths against various ailments.